 Haivision recognizes that no matter how great SRT is, adoption is unlikely if the technology is proprietary.
 Technology providers need reassurance that they have control of their own technology roadmaps.
 Thus, the open source initiative.

 By opening up SRT technology to the world, everybody including Haivision customers can benefit from an open ecosystem where they will be able to integrate their video streaming technologies with other video solutions, network infrastructures and systems.

 Wowza is co-sponsoring and supporting the SRT open source initiative to promote the adoption of SRT by incorporating the technology within its offerings, starting with Wowza Streaming Engine™, to receive and deliver low latency, high availability streaming solutions.
 Wowza recognizes delivery of streaming video with low end-to-end latency faces a variety of challenges, the most difficult being able to deliver at scale while maintaining high interactivity.

 As a leader in the streaming industry, Wowza is committed to advancing the open source use of SRT technology.
 Wowza seeks to collaborate with customers, industry leaders, and alliance members to make future advancements built on SRT available within the open source framework.

 As an open source project, SRT source code is available for download and use by any developer.
 Should these developers want to promote the use of SRT in their applications, they can self certify and refer to themselves as “SRT Ready”.
 Partners will be responsible for providing their own testlab, installation documentation, plans, and results.
-The SRT Ready logo is available upon request from email@example.com.
+The SRT Ready logo is available for download at the bottom of this page.